About me

 During my studies, I developed a particular interest in research relating to adolescent neuroscience, digital technology, and their connection to learning and thriving.
 I believe that sharing this science with young people contributes significantly to their ability to have agency over their own wellbeing and digital habits.

-In 2019, I joined Cognita, a diverse global schools group with over 100 schools in 16 countries, and for the past 4 years, have been responsible for ensuring that their approach to student wellbeing is proactive and empowering for all members of its community, and have helped them become recognised leaders within the field of wellbeing in education.
+In 2019, I joined Cognita, a diverse global schools group with over 100 schools in 16 countries, and until 2023, was responsible for ensuring that their approach to student wellbeing was proactive and empowering for all members of its community.
+I am very proud that as a result, Cognita became, and remain, recognised leaders within the field of wellbeing in education.

-I am now excited about the next chapter, driven by my core belief that wellbeing is the foundation to learning and thriving,.
-Wellbeing is neither a lottery ticket nor a privilege, but rather something that can be influenced by our actions.
-However, empowering one’s self and the young people around us to value and prioritise wellbeing, and more importantly to develop practical and sustainable habits to help us towards our health and outcome goals is neither a simple nor easy task.
+In the last 18 months, my consultancy work has been driven by my core belief that wellbeing is the foundation to learning and thriving, and that wellbeing is neither a lottery ticket nor a privilege, but rather something that can be influenced by our actions.
+However, I know that empowering one’s self and the young people around us to value and prioritise wellbeing, and more importantly to develop practical and sustainable habits to help us towards our health and outcome goals is neither a simple nor easy task.

 To do this well, it is also worth looking at how technology either propels us towards, or pulls us away from our goals.
 While tech giants have used our own neuroscience as the foundation of their persuasive design techniques for years, many of us are not armed with the same information to help us be more selective and intentional about our digital use.
 As a result, the attention economy is booming, but perhaps at the expense of our ability to be autonomous regarding where we spend our most valuable commodity - our time.